RADAR

 Curator Isabella Lenzi

-The proposal begins with the idea of the earth as a living body, an archive, and a source of knowledge—a place where the spiritual, the political, and the poetic converge.
-The “navel” evokes a point of origin, of connection between body and land, of nourishment and vital transmission—a metaphor that can also be applied to threads, weaves, and manual gestures.
-Textiles, understood as a symbolic extension of the earth, share with it the condition of being a living fabric, a bearer of memory and relation.
-From this common image, the section seeks to open a space for dialogue among practices that overflow the boundaries of contemporary art, recovering ways of making and thinking that for a long time were silenced, marginalized, or undervalued.
+brings together artists who work from an intimate relationship with organic and textile matter, the land, and the knowledge passed down from generation to generation.
+The proposal is rooted in the idea of the earth as a living body, an archive, and a source of knowledge: a place where the spiritual, the political, and the poetic converge.
+The “navel” evokes a point of origin—a connection between body and land, a site of nourishment and vital transmission—an image that can also be applied to threads, weavings, and manual gestures.
+Textile practice, understood as a symbolic extension of the earth, shares with it the condition of being a living fabric, a bearer of memory and relation.
+From this shared image, the section seeks to open a space for dialogue between practices that overflow the boundaries of contemporary art, reclaiming ways of making and forms of knowledge that were long silenced, marginalized, or undervalued.

 Isabella Lenzi